intel/document-automation/README.md

 bash scripts/startup_ray_head_and_db.sh
 ```
 Once you successfully run the command above, you will be taken inside the doc-automation-indexing container on the head node.
 **Note**:  If you got error from docker daemon when running distributed indexing pipeline that "mkdir permission denied", it is due to NFS policy not allowing mounting folders on NFS to docker containers.
-Contact your IT to get permission or change to an NFS that allowing container volume mounting.
+Contact your IT to get permission or change to an NFS that allows container volume mounting.

 3. Start doc-automation-indexing container on all the worker nodes for distributed indexing. </br>
 Set the following variable in the ```scripts/startup_workers_.sh```.
 Note: ```num_threads <= total number of threads of worker node```.